 This program is designed to help students with basic clerical skills advance their skill set to work as a Medical Secretary.
 Completing this course will prepare the student for administrative duties such as transcription, patient scheduling and insurance and billing.
 Students complete a 150-hour internship.
 This program is 657 hours and has a cost of $7,300.

 Nurse Aide *

-This program prepares students for employment in a long-term care facility.
-During this program, the student will be presented with both theory and practical information regarding patient care.
+This program prepares students for employment in a long-term facility.
+During this program, the students are be presented with both theory and practical information regarding patient care.
 This course meets the requirements of the State of Pennsylvania.
 Students completing the program are eligible to sit for the Pennsylvania State Competency Exam.
-This program has a 120-hour option and a 165-hour option based on the student's literacy level.
-Tuition costs are $1,390 for 120 hours and $1,750 for 165 hours.
+The program is 120 hours and costs $1,390.00.

 Phlebotomy with EKG Training *